cayke-fda/dsc-CaliforniaHouseMarket-Analysis/README.md

 # We need to impute or clean the data in each of those features

 We have developed several functions to clean the data as needed.
 Because of the amount of data, some generalization had to be done in a few cases.
+Each of these function is in myfunctions.py file

 ```python